yugabyte/yugabyte-db/docs/content/preview/architecture/yb-master.md

 ## Administrative operations

-When one of these universe-wide operations is initiated, such as creating a new table, modifying an existing table, or dropping (deleting) a table or creating backups, the YB-Master ensures that the operation is successfully propagated and applied to all relevant tablets, regardless of the current state of the YB-TServer nodes hosting those tablets.
+When one of these universe-wide operations is initiated, such as creating a new table, modifying an existing table, dropping (deleting) a table, or creating backups, the YB-Master ensures that the operation is successfully propagated and applied to all relevant tablets, regardless of the current state of the YB-TServer nodes hosting those tablets.

 This guarantee is crucial because if a YB-TServer fails while such an operation is in progress, it cannot cause the operation to be only partially applied, leaving the database in an inconsistent state.
 The YB-Master makes sure the operation is either fully applied everywhere or not applied at all, maintaining data integrity.